The compact support property for solutions to stochastic heat equations with stable noise: Compact support for

-The second inequality uses Jensen's inequality; the fourth inequality simply from a change of variables and the fact that we may bound the integral of the non-negative function $(x_1 - z_0)^\alpha_+ \bar{Y}_s(x)^p$ over $[z_0 + r, z_0 + 2r] \times \Lambda_{R,d-1}$ by its integral over all of $\R^d$.
-The last line simply follows from the definition of $T(\tau,z_0)$.
-(Note that in the definition of $T(\tau,z_0)$, $Y_{s-}(x)$ is used, not $\bar{Y}_s(x)$; however, by Theorem~\ref{thm_stochinteg}(a) the integrals of $Y_s(x)$ and $Y_{s-}(x)$ with respect to $dsdx$ are a.s. equal, so the equality holds.)
-Recalling the definitions of $M_\tau(z_0)$ and $T(\tau,z_0)$ from \eqref{e_prob_d_bound_M} and \eqref{e_prob_d_bound_T}, by Proposition~\ref{prop_bdg} we have
+The second inequality uses Jensen's inequality; the fourth inequality follows from a change of variables and the fact that we may bound the integral of the non-negative function $(x_1 - z_0)^\alpha_+ \bar{Y}(s,x)^p$ over $[z_0 + r, z_0 + 2r] \times \Lambda_{R,d-1}$ by its integral over all of $\R^d$.
+The last line simply uses from the definition of $T(\tau,z_0)$.
+Recalling the definitions of $M_\tau(z_0)$ and $T(\tau,z_0)$ from \eqref{e_prob_d_bound_M} and \eqref{e_prob_d_bound_T}, by Jensen's inequality and Proposition~\ref{prop_isometryint} we have

-Since the stopping times $\sigma_1, \sigma_2$ and $\tau$ are defined in the same way as in the proof of Lemma~\ref{lemma_probbound}, the same martingale argument used in that proof allows us to conclude that $\E(|M_\tau(z_0)|^*) \leq 2b + 2b^{1-\delta}$.
+Since the stopping times $\sigma_1, \sigma_2$ and $\tau$ are defined in the same way as in the proof of Lemma~\ref{lemma_probbound}, the same argument using the representation of $M_s(z_0)$ as a time-changed $\alpha$-stable process and applying Lemma~\ref{lemma_stable_exit}(b) applies with no modifications required, and we conclude in the same fashion that $\E(T(\tau,z_0)^{1/\alpha}) \leq 2C_\alpha^{1/\alpha}b^{1-\delta}$.
 Thus, from the above and \eqref{e_probbdlemma_d_ineqchain}, we conclude that there is a universal constant $C_1 > 0$ such that